History Curriculum Page 2023-2024

-We love learning about the past in St. Christopher's and the new History curriculum really enables us to explore what life was like in Britain and beyond in recent and older History.
+We love learning about the past in St. Christopher's and the History curriculum really enables us to explore what life was like in Britain and beyond in recent and older History.
 We use 'Key Stage History' to support in our planning and delivery of many of our History units.
 Currently, Years 3 and 4 are using Opening Worlds Curriculum Planning, with Year 2 teaching The Stone Age in preparation for Year 3.

-In Year One the children have recently finished their topic of 'Toys' where they explored old and new toys and how the impact of certain toys and games have effected our lives today.
-The children were able to play with old and new toys, sort them, investigate the similarities and differences between them and decide why some toys have lasted the test of time better than others.
+In Year One the children study the topic of 'Toys' where they explore old and new toys and how the impact of certain toys and games have affected our lives today.
+The children play with old and new toys, sort them, investigate the similarities and differences between them and decide why some toys have lasted the test of time better than others.
 The children will also learn about The First Flight, making links to the local area and journeys.